 |Relevant institutions||National Fund for Social Welfare|

 Investors can recruit foreign employees without restriction.
-For this, they need a work permit issued by the Ministry of Civil Service, Administrative Reforms, Labour and Social Legislation (MFPRATLS).
+For this, they need a work permit issued by the Ministry of Labor Employment, Public Service and Social Laws (MFPTLS).

-The first application or the renewal of the work permit must be submitted to the MFPRATLS through EDBM.
+The first application or the renewal of the work permit must be submitted to the MFPTLS through EDBM.

 Investors consider labour costs relatively low and note that people are willing to learn though in the quality of the skills acquired at school varies.
 Companies therefore often engage in in-house upskilling to bring people to speed.
 There is a shortage of qualified engineers and related professions, resulting in a high turnover.